 An analogy can be made between taking vitamin supplements and breathing.
 It is the case that each exhalation contains a fraction of inhaled oxygen.
 Does the lack of 100% efficiency mean that one should not breathe?

 We are repeatedly told that the American diet is so good that supplements are not needed.
 We have been also told to avoid even the slightest exposure to sunlight without sunblock protection and that a daily intake of Vitamin D over 400 i.u. could lead to serious problems.
 The result is a large number of people suffering from osteoporosis and osteopenia.
-Now M.D.s are starting to check blood levels of vitamin D and finding that many people’s levels are low, in which case calcium and vitamin D supplements are recommended, with the Vitamin D far in excess of 400 i.u. per day.
+Now M.D.s are starting to check blood levels of vitamin D and finding that many people’s levels are low, in which case calcium and vitamin-D supplements are recommended, with the Vitamin-D far in excess of 400 i.u. per day.
 It is too bad that the damage has already been done!
 Moreover, the recent Covid-19 pandemic has spawned increasing knowledge that (a) widespread Vitamin-D deficiency exists in most countries—even those in subtropical areas such as Irael and (b) that severity of Covid-19 is strongly associted with low Vitamin-D levels (see articles: PubMed and Times of Israel).
 Yet, this information is not publicly emphasized by the medical establishment.

 In fact, many people find taking supplements to be beneficial, and numerous studies report benefits such as lower incidence of heart disease and cancer, improved immune function, and reduced susceptibility to dying of an injury of any sort.